 How to Cite

-B. Ghaffar, N. Amin, U. Hameed, A. Fatima, and S. A. Saqlain, “Sartorial Synthesis: Exploration Fusion Art of Pakistani Fashion – A Case Study on the Integration of Eastern Surface Patterns on Western Silhouettes ”, JDT, vol. 4, no. 1, pp. 94-119, May 2025.
+M. B. Ghaffar, N. Amin, U. Hameed, A. Fatima, and S. A. Saqlain, “Sartorial Synthesis: An Exploration of Fusion Art in Pakistani Fashion – A Case Study on the Integration of Eastern Surface Patterns on Western Ready-to-Wear ”, JDT, vol. 4, no. 1, pp. 94-119, May 2025.

 Section